 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-The snake scene is not very sane, either.
-For a movie set partly in the Amazon jungle, there is an unfortunate lack of snakes.
-We see only one, and it is used in a comic scene that once again makes fun of the fact that Indiana Jones is notoriously afraid of snakes.
+The snake scene is not very realistic, either.
+In a movie set partly in the Amazon jungle I expect to see lots of snakes, but we see only one, used in a comic scene that once again makes fun of the fact that Indiana Jones is notoriously afraid of snakes.

-As they run away from the Russians who are the villains in this script, Jones and his baby mama Marion (Karen Allen) fall into a dry sand pit that traps them, pulling them under.
+As they run away from the Russians who are the villains in this, Indy and his baby mama Marion (Karen Allen) fall into a dry sand pit that traps them, pulling them under.
 Marion's son Mutt (Shia LaBeouf) runs to find something to use to pull them out and returns with a large snake.
-He pulls his mother out with it, but Indy is scared of snakes so he won't touch it.
-Mutt tells him it's a rat snake, but Indy knows rat snakes are not that large.
+He throws it to his mother and pulls her out with it, but Indy is scared of snakes so he won't touch it.
+To convince him to grab onto it, Mutt tells him it's a rat snake, but Indy knows rat snakes are not that large.
 Then Mutt tells him it's not poisonous, but Indy won't grab it until Mutt tells him it's a rope.
 After he is pulled out, Indy tells him to get rid of it so Mutt throws it into the jungle, telling him he's a crazy old man for being afraid of snakes.
-I don't know if that's crazy, but I do know that Mutt is a psychopath for throwing a live snake instad of just putting it down and letting it crawl away.
+I don't know if that's crazy, but I do know that Mutt is crazy for throwing a live snake instead of just putting it down and letting it crawl away.

-The snake Shia LaBeouf holds in the movie is a real live snake, some kind of python is my guess, but when we see Ford grabbing the snake and being pulled out, it has been replaced with a fake snake.
-Because a real snake would be torn into a bloody mess if it was used as a tow rope.
-The snake that is thrown away is also a fake.
+The snake Shia LaBeouf holds in the movie is a real live snake, some kind of python is my guess, but when we see Ford grabbing the snake and being pulled out by it, it has been replaced with a fake snake.
+I'm glad they did that, because a real snake would be torn into a bloody mess if it was used as a tow rope.
+The snake that is thrown away is also a fake, which is also good, because it would be cruel to throw a live one.